 Located in the adventure capital of the world, Way to Moab is a Christian-based adventure company providing white water and wilderness experiences of a lifetime!
 With a heavy emphasis on safety, all our guides exceed the guide requirements for the state of Utah.
-With an equal emphasis on fun, each of our guides love the outdoors and serving people.
-We invite you to explore with us the Moab Daily section of the Colorado River that includes 14 miles of exciting white water rapids and relaxing or water-splashing scenic stretches of flat water.
-If a half day is all you have time for, we offer both morning and afternoon trips that include elements of exciting rapids and calm stretches.
-For a unique family or group experience, our customized wilderness adventures offer the opportunity to immerse yourself in nature.
-You can choose to actively explore a smattering of the magnificent slot canyons, grand mountains and mesas of Utah and Colorado or learn hands-on wilderness first aid or survival skills in those same remote venues.
+With an equal emphasis on fun, each guide loves the outdoors and serving people.
+Join us to explore the Moab Daily section of the Colorado River that includes 14 miles of exciting white water rapids and relaxing or water-splashing scenic stretches of flat water.
+If a half-day is all you have time for, we offer both morning and afternoon trips that include elements of exciting rapids and calm stretches.
+For a unique family or group experience, our customized wilderness adventures offer opportunities to immerse yourself in nature.
+You can choose to actively explore a smattering of the magnificent slot canyons, grand mountains and mesas of Utah and Colorado, or learn hands-on wilderness first aid or survival skills in those same remote venues.
 If time allows, we welcome you to experience it all!
-Every adventure offers opportunity to reflect and learn how the Creator of the majestic beauty that surrounds us wants to be your Savior, Guide and Friend.
+Every adventure offers an opportunity to reflect and learn how the Creator of the majestic beauty that surrounds us wants to be your Savior, Guide, and Friend.

 Fun Fact: Thanks to COVID-19, Adrianna was able to watch her graduation ceremony from Castleton Tower!

 An avid snowboarder and urban explorer, Andrew also enjoys summiting peaks.
-This May he graduated with a degree in International Rescue & Relief after spending his last semester in college assisting in rural African clinics.
-In the future Andrew hopes to serve his country as an EOD (Explosive Ordnance Disposal) Technician.
+This December he will graduate with a degree in International Rescue & Relief after spending this past semester assisting in rural African clinics.
+In the future, Andrew hopes to serve his country as an EOD (Explosive Ordnance Disposal) Technician.

 Fun Fact: Andrew has lived in three countries.